gsnyder206/vela-yt-sunrise/README.md

 # vela-yt-sunrise
-Python/YT scripts for converting ART-Vela simulations into Sunrise runs
+Python/YT scripts for converting ART-Vela simulations into Sunrise runs, with other simulation functionality in various stages of development.
+Code is provided as-is.

 Current active authors:  Raymond Simons (rsimons@jhu.edu)  and Greg Snyder (gsnyder@stsci.edu)